Skip to content

 Your credits reset at the start of each month.

 Need more?
-Go to the billing screen and click Add text messages.
+See Adding more credits below.
 Extra credits come in bundles of 100 per month.
 For pricing and how add-ons work on monthly vs annual plans, see Billing plans, changes, and cancellation.

 At the top of the page you will see how many credits you have used this month and how many you have left.
-Click View history to see each message and how many credits it used.
-If you are running low, click Add credits on that page to buy more.
+Tap or click View history to see each message and how many credits it used.

 Once you have used all your credits for the month, you cannot send any more text messages until you add more.